Hot Tub Filter Cleaning: How Often and How to Do It Right

 Why does my hot tub get cloudy right after I clean the filter?

-The cleaning process loosens debris that is still suspended in the water.
+The cleaning process loosens debris that’s still suspended in the water.
 Run the pump for 30-60 minutes after reinstalling a clean filter, the cloudiness should clear as the water passes through the clean media.
-If it does not clear within an hour, the issue is chemistry-related, not the filter.
+If it doesn’t clear within an hour, the issue is chemistry-related, not the filter.

 How do I know what size filter cartridge I need?